Posted on 16 June 2019

-Three years ago on 16th June 2016, Jo Cox, The MP for Batley and Spen was killed by neo-Nazi Thomas Mair.
+Three years ago on 16 June 2016, Jo Cox – The MP for Batley and Spen – was killed.

-This was in a politically motivated attack during the EU referendum campaign.
+The killing was by a neo-Nazi in a politically motivated attack during the EU referendum campaign.

 A family statement tweeted by the Jo Cox Foundation, set up in her memory, said: